mgajda/less-arbitrary/towards-better-union.md

 If inference fails, we can always correct it by adding additional example.

-Minimal definition of the typing inference and checking relations^[We describe laws as QuickCheck[@quickcheck] properties for convenience.]:
+Minimal definition of the typing inference and checking relations

 ```{.haskell file=refs/Data/Monoid.hs}
 class Semigroup ty where